intelav/cuda-practices/cppIntegration/README.md

 ## Key Concepts

 Demonstrating the cpp integration of CUDA Kernel by writing a simple array of "Hello World"  using scalar and vector data types.
 For Scalar type, the 16 byte data has been grouped in 4 bytes each  which will be executed by one thread .
 There would be total 4 threads for scalar type.
-The vector type data is being executed using 16 threads where each thread is executed a single byte .
+The vector  data type is being executed using 16 threads where each thread is executing a single byte .

 ## Supported  Architectures Where this code has been executed successfuly.
 Device 0: "NVIDIA GeForce RTX 3060"